 One highlight that you must look out for is the competition for which groups of people can form the highest human tower.
 The best place to find the towers is in Placa de Sant Jaume where participants in traditional costume (castellers) climb on top of one another until they can hold no more.
 This human tower often reaches around eight levels.

-Make sure you go to the tourist information office above Plaza Catalunya (opposite Corte Inglés) to get a programme of events so that you’ll know exactly where and when everything is taking place.
+You’ll find plenty information about Barcelona online to help you plan your visit and once you arrive be sure you go to the tourist information office above Plaza Catalunya (opposite Corte Inglés) to get a programme of events so that you’ll know exactly where and when everything is taking place.

 If you’re in the area a few weeks later it’s well worth checking out Cava Week (around October 12th) when people from Barcelona board the Cava train and head out to Sant Sadurní d’Anoia which is home to most of the main Cava producers.